codyaj/ReaperBoard/README.md

 ---

-> Note: The ReaperBoard-Lite and Full are actively in development.
+> Note: The ReaperBoard-Lite is actively in development.
 Contributions are welcome!